The Eleventh Hour

 The new TARDIS interior...
 I'm in two minds about.
 I liked it more the second time I saw it although I still think (though this probably says more about my dirty imagination than anything else) that the 'spindle' in the central column looks a lot like a glass dildo!
 I absolutely hated the new theme tune and title sequence but that's just window dressing.
 I like the new logo when divorced of the title sequence but when it's actually being used then it looks pretty silly in the new, cloudy, sub-DS9-wormhole time vortex thingy.

 All in all, a good solid start to the season and it was better than Rose (sorry Eccleston and Piper) but didn't pip Smith and Jones as my top season debut.
 I'd give it 7 out of 10 and can't wait to follow Doc 11 and Amy's adventures for the next three months.
+I'm tingling with anticipation as to what mayhem the cracks in the universe will wrought (Note in the final scene on the TARDIS monitor, a great big crack in reality) or what the omnious phrase "Silence Will Fall" will come to mean.

 The Eleventh Doctor is in! by Tom Marshall 30/5/10